 Wearable Technology Goes Mainstream

-The wide-spread availability and adoption of wearable technology opens doors of opportunity for healthcare providers and consumers alike.
+The widespread availability and benefits of wearable technology in healthcare opens doors of opportunity for healthcare providers and consumers alike.

 - Healthcare providers can use out-of-office patient monitoring to spot signs of a decline in health or the potential for an adverse health event.